mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/ca-api/index.md

 The host name will vary depending on where your app is running.

-* If your app will run outside of the DC/OS cluster, you should use the cluster URL.
-This can be obtained by launching the DC/OS web interface and copying the domain name from the browser.
+* If your app will run outside of the DC/OS cluster; you should use the cluster URL.
+This can be obtained by launching the DC/OS UI and copying the domain name from the browser.
 Alternatively, you can log into the DC/OS CLI and type `dcos config show core.dcos_url` to get the cluster URL.
 In a production environment, this should be the address of the load balancer which sits in front of your masters.

 * If your app will run inside of the cluster, use `master.mesos`.